avatar42/deepstack/README.md

 # Other Utils
 ## startDeepStack.sh
+shell script for starting DeepStack with params needed for running tests.
+## updateDeepStack.sh
+shell script for upfating then starting DeepStack with params needed for running tests.
+## testTorch.bat and testTorch.py
+test that Torch setup is working and using your GPU ready to train.
+## localColab.bat
+bat file to bring up my Jupyter Notebook for training with local GPU.
-## startDeepStack.sh
+## quickLabel.py
+Runs pics in **newPicPath** against all the installed object detect models to generate tag files similar to what the **Label.exe** would produce along with a list of all found objects (classes.txt).

 # My custom model
-RMRR.pt is the model I created from the trainData data.
+**RMRR.pt** is the model I created from the trainData data.

-RMRR_classes.txt are the object types trained for.
+**RMRR_classes.txt** are the object types trained for.